OmniLayer/spec/README.md

 #### Cancel a Coin Sell Offer

-A currency sell offer can be canceled by using Action = 3 (Cancel) until the offer has been fully accepted by valid purchase offers (transaction type 22).
+A currency sell offer can be canceled by using Action = 3 (Cancel) until the offer has been fully accepted by valid purchase offers ([Purchase Mastercoins with Bitcoins](#purchase-mastercoins-with-bitcoins)).
 When a sell offer is canceled, the associated coins are no longer reserved.

+When canceling a sell offer, the values in the following fields are not tested for validity:
+* Amount for sale
+* Amount of bitcoins desired
+* Time limit in blocks
+* Minimum bitcoin transaction fee

 The cancel will apply to the amount that has not yet been accepted.
 The UI must indicate if the cancellation was successful and how many coins were not sold.